NetflakeDev/idk-what-this-is/README.md

-# idk-what-this-is

-Printing from 1 to 100 without using numbers.
+# Print from 1 to 100 without using numbers.